Using QUEST

 General Information question 4 “Machine defaults” selection.
 The expected response is shown on the line within parentheses; the actual response is shown at the end of the line.
 Differences in question responses as compared to the General Description/

-The Diffs tab lists the differences between two selected post-processors and/or control emulators.
-Use the Tools»
+The Diffs tab lists the differences between two selected post-processors and/

 The menu-bar at the top of the application window provides access to QUEST functions.
 Not all menu actions are available at all times.
 For example, some database actions are only available when a database or post-processor is selected in the navigator.
 Other menu actions are related to the macro editor and will only be available when a macro is being edited.
 Keyboard shortcuts are available for some common menu actions (the shortcut key is listed in the menus to the right of the menu selection).